tpremoli/COVID-Briefing-Application/README.md

 <h2 id="introduction">Introduction</h2>

-<p>Welcome to the COVID-19 briefing application!</p>
+<p>Welcome to my COVID-19 briefing application!</p>

+<p>This application was a project for my programming class, and was one of my first projects demonstrating my Python abilities,</p>

-<p>This application allows for the creation of timed alarms.<br> The user can decide to include news and weather briefings for the alarms,<br> and choose a date and time for them to ring.
+<p>The application allows for the creation of timed alarms.<br> The user can decide to include news and weather briefings for the alarms,<br> and choose a date and time for them to ring.
 The application also includes<br> daily briefings on COVID-19 infection
     rates, and an ability to cancel alarms.</p>

 <p>The news is acquired from <a href="https://newsapi.org/">newsapi.org</a>, and the weather is fetched from